ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/win_win32_dll_porting/_review.md

         correct_answer: 1
         explanation: >
             You typically use `__declspec` along with `dllexport` and `dllimport` to control symbol visibility

+    - questions:
+        question: >
+            If VECTOROPERATIONS_EXPORTS is defined, the VECTOROPERATIONS_API is defined as `__declspec(dllexport)`?
+        Answers:
+            - True
+            - False
+        correct_answer: 1
+        explanation: >
+            `__declspec(dllexport)` marks the specified functions or objects to be exported from the DLL.
+This is typically defined in the project settings or source code of the DLL being compiled.

 # ================================================================================
 #       FIXED, DO NOT MODIFY